ICRosa/AWS_Lambda_Dive/README.md

 ## Utilities and Advantages 🛠️

-- It's a modifiable ETL workflow builded to GitHub activity data
+- It's a modifiable ETL workflow built to GitHub activity data

 - The whole process is conected to a scheduled state machine

-- Free testing most of the deployng process with [localstack](#what-is-localstack)
+- Free testing of most of the deploying process with [localstack](#what-is-localstack) community

 - Easy and fast to deploy use and destroy with Terraform

-- Mostly the code allow you to change and scale drastically the code only by edditing the *main.tf* and the *terraform.tfvars*
+- Mostly the code allows you to change and scale the code drastically only by edditing the *main.tf* and the *terraform.tfvars*

 ---